techidaily/site-win11-tips/source/_posts/unlocking-windows-11-writability-enabledisable-ntfs-compression.md

 ## 1\.
 Enable NTFS File Compression Through the File Explorer

- The quickest way to enable NTFS[file compression](https://www.makeuseof.com/windows-11-file-compression-guide/) is through File Explorer.
+ The quickest way to enable NTFS [file compression](https://www.makeuseof.com/windows-11-file-compression-guide/) is through File Explorer.
 Below are the steps to compress a folder:

 1. Open the File Explorer and head toward the folder you want to compress.
 2. Right-click on the target folder and choose**Properties** from the context menu.